 It should be read in conjunction with the relevant repertoire lists, which detail the specific requirements for the subject.
-Repertoire lists are available free of charge via our website uwl.ac.uk/lcmexams, or from the LCM Examinations office (contact details on page 2).
+Repertoire lists are available free of charge via our website, from the LCM Examinations office or from local representatives.

-Graded examinations are also offered in the subjects listed below.
-Because of differences in content and/or markschemes, syllabuses and repertoire lists for these subjects are published separately.
+Examinations are also offered in the subjects listed below; syllabuses and repertoire lists are published separately.